 Delia Smith Kedgeree Recipe

-Course: Dinner, MainCuisine: BritishDifficulty: Easy2
+Course: Breakfast, Brunch, Dinner, MainCuisine: BritishDifficulty: Easy2

 servings10